 Shift work and cancer

 In the past, some studies have raised concerns that working in shifts or being exposed to light at night could increase the risk of cancer, particularly breast cancer.
 However, many of these studies looked at breast cancer in animals, and so couldn’t prove that shift work increases the risk of breast cancer in humans.
-In 2007, the International Agency for Research into Cancer (IARC) concluded that working night-shifts probably increases the risk of cancer.
-But more recently, a review of ten different studies in humans has shown that shift work probably doesn’t affect the risk of breast cancer.
+In 2007, the International Agency for Research into Cancer (IARC) concluded that working night-shifts probaby increases the risk of cancer.
+The evidence for this is unclear, some studies show a link while others do not.
+We need more high quality evidence before we can say for sure whether shift works affects the risk of breast cancer.

 For now, our advice to female shift workers is the same as for all other women: